ringcentral/ringcentral-pubnub-java/README.md

 </dependency>
 ```

-Don't forget to replace `[version]` with expected version.
-You can find the latest versions in [Maven Central](https://search.maven.org/search?q=a:ringcentral).
+Don't forget to replace `[version]` with the expected version.
+You can find the latest versions in [Maven Central](https://central.sonatype.com/search?q=ringcentral-pubnub).

-### Manually

-[Download jar here](https://search.maven.org/classic/#search%7Cga%7C1%7Ca%3A%22ringcentral-pubnub%22) and save it into your java classpath.

 ## Usage